cdcepi/Flusight-forecast-data/data-forecasts/README.md

 For quantile forecasts, this value indicates the quantile for the `value` in this row.

-Teams should provide the following 23 quantiles:
+Teams must provide the following 23 quantiles:

     c(0.01, 0.025, seq(0.05, 0.95, by = 0.05), 0.975, 0.99)